Tensor Reconstruction Beyond Constant Rank

 A depth-$3$ circuit with top fan-in (that is, the in-degree of the top sum gate) $k$ computes a polynomial of the form $\sum_{i=1}^k \prod_{j=1}^{d_i} \ell_{i,j} (\vx)$, where each $\ell_{i,j}$ is a linear function in the input variables $\vx$.
 We denote this class $\SumProdSumk$.
 When $k$ is constant, this is a subclass of general depth-$3$ circuits that has been extensively studied (see Section 4.6 of \cite{SY10}).

 The circuit is called \emph{multilinear} if every gate in the circuit computes a multilinear polynomial.
 An even stronger restriction is \emph{set-multilinearity}.
-A polynomial $f$ is set-multilinear if the set of variables $\vx$ can be partitioned to disjoint sets $\vx_1, \ldots, \vx_d$ such that every monomial appearing in $f$ is a product of variables $x_{1,i_1} x_{2,i_2} \cdots x_{d,i_d}$ such that $x_{j,i_j}$ is in $\vx_j$.
+A polynomial $f$ is set-multilinear if the set of variables $\vx$ can be partitioned into disjoint sets $\vx_1, \ldots, \vx_d$ such that every monomial appearing in $f$ is a product of variables $x_{1,i_1} x_{2,i_2} \cdots x_{d,i_d}$ such that $x_{j,i_j}$ is in $\vx_j$.
 That is, a degree-$d$ set-multilinear polynomial is simply a $d$-dimensional tensor.
 Depth-$3$ set-multilinear circuits, which are circuits in which every gate computes a multilinear polynomial, are a natural model for computing tensors.
 Each product of linear functions $\prod_{j=1}^d \ell_j (\vx_j)$ corresponds to a rank one tensor, and thus we see that $f$ can be computed by a set-multilinear circuit of top fan-in $k$ if and only if its rank is at most $k$.